-Businesses Must Invest In Application Portfolio Analysis To Future Proof Their Legacy Systems
+Businesses Need To Invest In Application Portfolio Analysis If They Want To Future Proof Their Legacy Systems

 Published 11/11/2015 by Gordon Wilson, Chief Executive Officer, Advanced

 Advanced whitepaper states Integrated Application Portfolio Management (IAPM) solutions can improve productivity by up to 40%

 Organisations which continue to rely on legacy operating systems should invest in application portfolio management analysis to shape their future business strategy and reduce IT security risks and maintenance costs.
 These are the findings of a new white paper commissioned by leading managed service and business innovation solutions provider, Advanced.

 Many organisations including banks and financial services firms, retailers and government are grappling with legacy solutions that are outdated and expensive to maintain due to poor system design, quick fixes and changing compliance standards.
 To reduce the financial burden, many are considering moving their solutions to the Cloud but are restricted due to incomplete documentation for their existing application in order to chart a new strategic direction.